codex-academy/codeX_ReleaseOneNarrativeWorkbook/Promises.md

 # A better way of handling callbacks

 Callbacks are an integral part of Node JS and you are using them on a daily basis.
-They can be a pain at times and can lead to an asynchronous mess.
-Callbacks within callbacks leads messy and complicated code.
+They can be a pain at times and can lead to code that is hard to read.
+Callbacks within callbacks soon become hard to read.

-Here is how we read two files asynchronously and print their contents to the screen:
+Look at the code below that reads two files asynchronously and print their contents to the screen:

 ```javascript
     var fs = require('fs');